raspberrypilearning/apple-vs-tomato/en/step_5.md

 Test the model again by holding up your **red** apple to your webcam.

 The model should make a ***more* confident** prediction that it is an *apple*.

 --- /task ---

+--- task ---

+Hold up your tomato to your webcam.

+The model might make a ***less* confident** prediction that it is a *tomato*.

+This is because you have added training data to the apple class of images that look more like tomatoes.

+--- /task ---